Sourdough Muffins

 Delicious and healthy.
 Not only do these muffins have fermented grains, but they are sweetened with honey, as well.

 These will probably be on weekly rotation.
-These sourdough muffins make the perfect snack, breakfast, or dessert.
+These chocolate chip sourdough muffins make the perfect snack, breakfast, or dessert.

 Tips For Making This Recipe:

 - There are definitely tricks to these muffins.
-Since the grains are soaked, they tend to firm up after the soaking.
+Since the dry ingredients (grains) are soaked, they tend to firm up after the soaking.
 The eggs are added after and need to be incorporated well.

-- I like to use my hands to start breaking up the soaked grains, a trick that I find works well to incorporate the eggs thoroughly, too.
+- I like to use the stand mixer to mix up this recipe.
+You can also use your hands to start breaking up the soaked grains, a trick that I find works well to incorporate the eggs thoroughly, too.
 After adding the remaining ingredients, I often switch to a whisk and mix the batter until there are very few lumps.

-- This muffin recipe could easily be made into blueberry, cinnamon, lemon (, etc.
+- This muffin recipe could also be made into blueberry, cinnamon, lemon, etc.

 - I love using an ice cream scoop to scoop the batter into the muffin tins.
 It’s the perfect amount and comes out easily.